Guide to using IronOCR Computer Vision

 IronOCR.ComputerVision Installation via NuGet Package

-OpenCV methods that perform Computer Vision in IronOCR are visible in the regular IronOCR NuGet package.
+OpenCV methods that perform Computer Vision in IronOCR are included in the regular IronOCR NuGet package.

-Use of these methods requires NuGet install of IronOcr.ComputerVision to the solution, you are prompted to download if you do not have it installed.
+Use of these methods requires the NuGet installation of IronOcr.ComputerVision.
+You will be prompted to download this package if it is not already installed.

 • Windows: IronOcr.ComputerVision.Windows